vishwanathtec/.github/profile/README.md

 ### 🧠 Featured Projects

 #### 🐧 [ChatGPT Desktop Linux (VTS Edition)](https://github.com/vishwanathtec/ChatGPT-Desktop-Linux-VTS)
-A lightweight, privacy-friendly ChatGPT launcher for Linux — runs through your existing browser.
+A lightweight and privacy-friendly ChatGPT launcher for Linux that runs through your existing browser.
-No API keys, no Electron, no telemetry.
+No API keys, no Electron, and no telemetry.

 #### ⚙️ [SHRTX](https://shrtx.in)
-A growing collection of fast, privacy-first web utilities built to simplify digital workflows.
+A growing collection of fast, privacy-first web utilities that simplify everyday digital workflows.
-Everything runs locally in your browser — no accounts, no data collection.
+All tools run locally in the browser with no accounts and no data collection.

 #### 📘 [AV Techguides](https://avtechguides.com)
-Educational content and guides that make technology easy to understand for students, creators, and curious minds.
+Educational articles and tutorials that help students, creators, and professionals understand modern technology with clarity.

 ---

 ### 🧰 Tech Focus
-- Linux Administration & Automation
+- Linux administration and automation
-- Astro / Node.js / React / TypeScript
+- Astro, Node.js, React, and TypeScript
-- Web Privacy & Security Design
+- Web privacy and security design
-- WordPress & CMS Development
+- WordPress and CMS development
-- Open-Source Documentation & Tooling
+- Open source documentation and tooling

 ---

 ### 👤 Founder
 **[Vishwanath (Vishu) Tiwari](https://shrtx.in/vishu)**
-🧠 Systems Administrator · Indie Developer · Educator
+Systems Administrator · Indie Developer · Educator
-📍 Lucknow, India
+Lucknow, India

 ---